jcatrysse/jira2redmine_migration/README.md

    comment and changelog endpoints.
 Payloads are persisted in `staging_jira_comments` and `staging_jira_changelogs`, preserving both the Atlassian Document Format bodies and Jira-rendered HTML so later phases can recreate Markdown that mirrors the original formatting.
+Extraction progress lives in `staging_jira_journal_extract_state`, where `comments_migration_status` and `changelog_migration_status` determine whether an issue will be re-fetched; warning notes are stored alongside the statuses for later review.
 2. **Transform (`transform`)** – inserts missing rows into `migration_mapping_journals`, joins them with the issue mapping table, and marks entries as `READY_FOR_PUSH` once the target Redmine issue identifier is